A Classical Curriculum

 The crowning of the rhetoric phase is the presentation of the Senior Thesis.
 Every senior prepares an original paper, developing a controversial proposition according to the traditional form of the disputatio.
 The student then presents this Senior Thesis orally before the other students, tutors, parents, and invited guests.
 Every Senior Thesis provokes a lively debate among members of the audience.
 The senior is expected to defend his thesis capably in these debates.

 The Fine Arts

 The appreciation of the beautiful is a distinctly human gift.
 Beauty can transform man at the very core of his being.
 Trivium students not only learn the theory that underlies beautiful works, but they themselves also produce beautiful works.
 All the students participate in the visual arts program that includes sculpture, painting, and architecture.
 They participate in the chorus or chorale, performing serious polyphonic works.
-(Press the MP3 button at the top of the page to hear the chorale.)
 In addition, all students take part in the drama program, producing several plays or a musical every trimester.

 (We recommend Dorothy Sayers’ essay, “The Lost Tools of Learning. “)

 All Trivium students participate in the School’s intramural athletic program.
 Students gain discipline and practice sportsmanship by playing soccer, basketball, volleyball, and softball.
 Many students also participate in the School sponsored teams that take part in youth soccer and basketball leagues.